Your first dental visit will be over an hour of undivided attention with the smile team.

 Dr. Green and the team will review the photographs, x-rays, scans and other findings with you and address any concerns.
 After reviewing your forms, listening to what you want, and examining your mouth, problems and solutions will begin to present themselves as we look at your photographs together.

 You will then meet with our hygienist, Jyssica, for a jump-start cleaning and a plan of how to best take care of your teeth and gums.
 She will be your coach to help you maintain a healthy mouth.
-Read her blog about the importance of gum health and if Kissing Your partner with Bleeding Gums Spread Gum Disease.
+Read her blog about the importance of gum health and if Kissing Your partner with Bleeding Gums Spread Gum Disease or check out The Top 10 Things You Need to Know About Your Dental Hygienist.

 Your first visit with Dr. Randi Green will be over an hour of our undivided attention.
 Whether the two of you decide to work together or not, you will leave your consultation with a clear understanding of what is going on in your mouth.
-Your oral health and smile are paramount to your overall health.
+Whole health dentistry, including your oral health and smile are paramount to your overall health.